 Fluffy and soft materials that progressively get softer with every wash.
 Slightly oversized to help wrap around you better with quality manufacturing that’s evident in the cotton weave and loops.

-Set is only available in light or neutral colors, not darker colors.
+Only available in light or neutral colors.

 A towel set includes several matching towels, usually in different sizes, Before you purchase a set, whether for yourself or as a gift, you should consider which type of set and which materials are the best option for you.

 Different varieties of towel sets include bath, hotel, and kitchen towel sets.
 Each has a standard number and type of towels that are typically included, which we will explain later in detail.
 Cotton is the most common material, and it comes in different fibers, like Egyptian cotton, Pima cotton, micro cotton, and Turkish cotton.
 Bamboo fiber is another option, known for its resistance to mildew.